acuminous/warexec/README.md

 3. Open a command prompt in the WarExec root directory
 4. type 'gradle executable -Pwar=/path/to/warfile.war

-To run the war file type 'java -jar <path-to-war-file>'
+To run the war file type 'java -jar &lt;path-to-war-file&gt;'

 The server will default to http://localhost:8080.
 The port can be overiden by specifying '-Dport=9090'